 Located with other great businesses in Artisan’s Park, Harpoon and its restaurant is open daily until either 6 or 9pm – check their seasonal hours.

 Whetstone Station, Brattleboro, VT (just under an hour south of the Inn)

 Full restaurant with brewery tours on the first Sunday of each month at noon.

-There are two wineries and one distillery not too far from the inn.
+There is one winery and two distilleries not too far from the inn.

 SILO Distillery, Windsor VT (35 minutes from the inn)

-As described on their website: “in the same Artisan Park area as Harpoon Brewery, Simon Pierce, Sustainable Farmer and Great River Outfitters, SILO is situated in a newly built barn distillery.
-The space is uniquely designed to support sustainable production as well as offer the public a full tour, tasting and cocktail experience, inside and out.”
+As described on their website: in the same Artisan Park area as Harpoon Brewery, Simon Pierce, Sustainable Farmer and Great River Outfitters, SILO is a barn distillery.
+The space is uniquely designed to support sustainable production as well as offer the public a full tour, tasting and cocktail experience, inside and out.